 In the kitchen in your home, grease, as well as fats and oils, are major enemies of the drains and the garbage disposal.
 Fats, oils, and grease (often collectively known as “FOG”) are in liquid form when they’re hot from cooking, and therefore look harmless.
 But they solidify when they cool, becoming a waxy substance that sticks to drainpipe walls and becomes a major cause of slow drains and complete clogs.
-Regular drain cleaning from professionals and take precautions about what goes down your kitchen drains is the best way to avoid problems with FOG.
+Regular drain cleaning from professionals and taking precautions about what goes down your kitchen drains is the best way to avoid problems with FOG.

-With a commercial kitchen—whether in a restaurant, school, cafeteria, bar, or other food service establishments—the danger from fats, oils, and grease is much higher.
+With a commercial kitchen—whether in a restaurant, school, cafeteria, bar, or other food service establishment—the danger from fats, oils, and grease is much higher.
 This is why it’s necessary to have a grease trap installed and routinely serviced.
 It’s more than just a way to ensure your establishment runs well with clean drains.
 It’s necessary to keep your business up to code.

-What Is A Grease Trap
+What Is a Grease Trap

-So what exactly is a grease trap?
-To be more precise, a grease trap is essentially a plumbing device that is meant to trap grease and other build-up from entering the wastewater disposal system.
+So, what exactly is a grease trap?
+To be more precise, a grease trap is essentially a plumbing device that is meant to trap grease and another build-up from entering the wastewater disposal system.
 Grease traps are critical for preventing clogs and other plumbing damages from happening, specifically concerning grease.
 Grease is thick in density and does not dissolve or mix with water.
 For this reason, having large amounts of grease in your plumbing system can be quite problematic for your home or your business as a whole.
 By having a grease trap installed, you stay at peace knowing that grease-free water will enter into your sewer lines, this way avoiding any potential clogs or costly damages.

 Grease Trap 101

 Residential kitchens don’t see enough use to make it necessary to have precautions in place the trap grease, fats, and oils.
 But a commercial kitchen flushes out an enormous amount of wastewater through its drains every day, much of it filled with FOG and food waste from cooking.
-A grease trap is a box attached to the drain line (usually accessible from an area just outside the building) that separates FOG from the water through a series of baffled chambers: the lighter FOG floats to the surface, heavier food particles fall to the bottom, and only the water is allowed to continue on into the sewage pipe leading to the municipal sewer system.
+A grease trap is a box attached to the drain line (usually accessible from an area just outside the building) that separates FOG from the water through a series of baffled chambers: the lighter FOG floats to the surface, and heavier food particles fall to the bottom, and only the water is allowed to continue into the sewage pipe leading to the municipal sewer system.

-What Is The Purpose Of A Grease Trap
+What Is the Purpose of a Grease Trap